miukimiu/one-page-soundcloud/README.md

 One Page Soundcloud
 =================

-As a **Soundcloud** lover, I allways wanted to create a simple page with custom players.
+As a **Soundcloud** lover, I allways wanted to create a single page with custom players.
 There are now many great resources in order do achieve that.
 After some research I found Pangular, an AngularJS Plugin that allows to create custom *Soundcloud* players in an easy way.
 With some html and CSS/SASS the result was an one page site.

 You can see it in action, here: